foxlet/macOS-Simple-KVM/docs/guide-performance.md

 ```

 ## Cores
-The default configuration enables 4 threads, each with 2 cores.
+The default configuration enables 4 threads, divided into CPUs with 2 cores each.
 ```
     -smp 4,cores=2 \
 ```

-The following example describes all possible topology configurations:
+The following example describes all possible topology flags:
 ```
     -smp cores=4,threads=4,sockets=1 \
 ```